gpapastefanatos/queryER/README.md

 To create the jar file, run: **`mvn package`**
 To run the jar file, copy and paste the following command to the console: java -jar target/queryER-API-0.0.1-SNAPSHOT-runnable.war

+### Results
+The query results are dumped to a csv file located at "./data/queryResults.csv"